cofoid/dataskillscheck/powerbi/_README.md

 # Power BI Project
 This project was created to allow data analysts and BI developers an opportunity to demonstrate their competency in building a Power BI dashboard.
-The data required to complete this exercise are located in the data\retail directory.
+The data required to complete this exercise are located in the https://github.com/cofoid/dataskillscheck/tree/main/data/retail directory.

 If you have not already downloaded Power BI Desktop, you may do so by following this link: https://powerbi.microsoft.com/en-us/downloads/